- How do I get help collaborating with partners?

 - Once the profile has been submitted, please complete the following so your payment can be processed:

-- If you are being paid as an organization, please submit a quote for services (sample found HERE), prior to your date(s) of service.
-Following the date(s) of service, submit a final invoice for payment.
+- If you are being paid as an organization, please submit a quote for services (sample quote found HERE), prior to your date(s) of service - WE MUST RECEIVE THIS NO LATER THAN 10 DAYS PRIOR TO THE DATE OF SERVICE OR YOU CANNOT BE PAID.
+Following the date(s) of service, submit a final invoice for payment (sample invoice found HERE).

 - If you are being paid as an individual, please just notify the appropriate person (see below) that you have completed the registration process by forwarding the email you will received from the system with your registration confirmation.